 On another note, when people are laughing and trying to keep up with the moves involved in line-dancing, they are being entertained.
 If they are new at line-dancing, they may be providing entertainment for others.
 Their willingness to get on the floor and join in with the others, regardless of whether they embarrass themselves, says a lot.
 They have lots of energy, spunk, and determination, and they are willing to prove it on the dance floor.

-5. Dancing for Exercise
+5. Exercise and Conditioning

 Dancing is a great form of aerobic exercise since it works many muscles in the body.
 Muscles become stretched, conditioned, and toned while the heart rate increases, pumping blood at a faster rate.